canonical/ubuntu-image/ubuntu-image.rst

     that this flag will cause an error if the model assertion has a grade higher than dangerous

+--revision SNAP_NAME:REVISION
+    Install a specific revision of a snap, rather than the latest available in a particular channel.
+The snap specified with SNAP_NAME must be included either in the model assertion or as an argument to --snap

 Classic command options
 -----------------------